 The scholarship assists with academic expenses, including tuition and fees, books, and living expenses for U.S. veterans and active duty service members of all branches of the U.S. Military including the National Guard and Reserve.
 Current spouses of veterans or active-duty service members (including surviving spouses) are also eligible.

-Applicants must be pursuing a bachelor, graduate, or [...]
+Applicants must currently be pursuing a bachelor, [...]
 More

 The Loan Repayment Program is one of several Navy enlistment education incentive programs designed to pay federally guaranteed student loans (up to $65,000) through three annual payments during a Sailor's first three years of service.
 The loan must be entered into before going joining the military.
 This program is currently only available to eligible personnel in the delayed entry program who [...]
 More